Skip to content

 • runs.create(...) auto-injects an Idempotency-Key header (UUID4).
 Re-running the same payload with the same key is safe — the platform replays the original response.
 See Idempotency and retries.

 • runs.wait_for_completion(...) polls runs.get(run_id) until the run reaches a terminal status.
-Default terminal set is {"completed", "failed", "cancelled"}; pass terminal_statuses={"paused_human_review", …} to treat additional states as terminal.
+Default terminal set is {"completed", "failed", "cancelled", "timed_out", "expired"} — the platform's canonical terminal set; pass terminal_statuses={"blocked", …} to also stop when a run pauses for human review.

 • runs.trace(...) returns events the platform recorded during the run (tool calls, model calls, middleware decisions, policy checks, etc.).